 Can I skip a dental visit once a year?

 Most patients see the dentist at least twice a year to prevent gum disease, tooth cavities, infections, and more.
 On a rare occasion, a patient may elect to only visit once a year.
 This patient is confident in their oral health routine, brushes more than twice a day, flosses their teeth regularly, and takes excellent care of their dental health.
 We recommend that you do not skip dental visits to prevent advanced dental issues down the road.

 Can teeth grow back after a tooth extraction?

 The short answer is no, adult teeth do not grow back.
 Once your baby teeth have fallen out, and your permanent teeth have grown in, that’s it.
 Take care of your natural teeth as best as possible.
 We can however replace missing teeth with dental implants and other restorative dental procedures.

 Should I brush my teeth before visiting the dentist?

 Yes.
 This helps your dentist get a better picture of your teeth and gum health.
 Your dentist will appreciate you greatly if you did not visit with lunch breath.

 How does my dentist know if I floss?

 How long does a new patient dental exam take?

 A new patient dental exam usually takes between 30 minutes to an hour.
-Dr. Mark Sowell likes to spend time to get to know your dental health history, your dental issues, and your goals for your smile.
+Dr. Mark Sowell likes to spend time getting to know your dental health history, your dental issues, and your goals for your smile.
 We create a personalized treatment plan to address all of your dental needs with relevant procedures.